cjbnc/bambu-printing/notes/micro_swiss_hotend.md

 the 0.6 yet.
 I was going to use it with Wood, but so far the Bamabu Wood that I have is doing fine in the 0.4.

+>  I wrote the paragraph above and then spent the very next day cleaning
+>  out my extruder, AMS, and 0.4 nozzle because of a partial jam caused
+>  by printing and swapping wood PLA filaments.
+Figures.
+It did convince
+>  me to get a couple spare nozzles so I can just swap them out and deal
+>  with the clogs at a better time. -- cjbnc

 Changing the nozzle is a breeze.
 - let it cool to room temperature (ish)
 - remove the silicone sock